Cretaceous–Paleogene extinction event: Multiple causes

 Proponents of multiple causation view the suggested single causes as either too small to produce the vast scale of the extinction, or not likely to produce its observed taxonomic pattern.
 In a review article, J. David Archibald and David E. Fastovsky discussed a scenario combining three major postulated causes: volcanism, marine regression, and extraterrestrial impact.
 In this scenario, terrestrial and marine communities were stressed by the changes in, and loss of, habitats.
 Dinosaurs, as the largest vertebrates, were the first affected by environmental changes, and their diversity declined.
 At the same time, particulate materials from volcanism cooled and dried areas of the globe.
 Then an impact event occurred, causing collapses in photosynthesis-based food chains, both in the already-stressed terrestrial food chains and in the marine food chains.

 Based on studies at Seymour Island in Antarctica, Sierra Petersen and colleagues argue that there were two separate extinction events near the Cretaceous–Paleogene boundary, with one correlating to Deccan Trap volcanism and one correlated with the Chicxulub impact.
 The team analyzed combined extinction patterns using a new clumped isotope temperature record from a hiatus-free, expanded K–Pg boundary section.
 They documented a 7.8±3.3 °C warming synchronous with the onset of Deccan Traps volcanism and a second, smaller warming at the time of meteorite impact.
-They suggest local warming may have been amplified due to the simultaneous disappearance of continental or sea ice.
+They suggested that local warming had been amplified due to the simultaneous disappearance of continental or sea ice.
 Intra-shell variability indicates a possible reduction in seasonality after Deccan eruptions began, continuing through the meteorite event.
 Species extinction at Seymour Island occurred in two pulses that coincide with the two observed warming events, directly linking the end-Cretaceous extinction at this site to both volcanic and meteorite events via climate change.